SNAP payment error rates by state

 Data sources & methodology

 The error rate data presented on this page is derived from the USDA Food and Nutrition Service (FNS) Quality Control (QC) FY 2024 reports.
 The QC system requires each state to review a statistically valid random sample of active SNAP cases and negative actions each month.
 Federal reviewers then re-examine a subsample for accuracy, and the resulting error rates are published annually.
+99%+ of SNAP improper payments are accidental: the product of system and process failures, not fraud.

 Error rates represent the combined over-issuance and under-issuance rate, calculated as the total dollar value of incorrect payments divided by total benefits issued.
 The national average of 10.93% comprises a 9.26% overpayment rate and a 1.67% underpayment rate, calculated using USDA's dollar-weighted methodology.